lausa21/C-Based-CSV-Data-Processor/README.md

 ### 📎 Data Structure & File Format
 The program is designed to work with a `.csv` file that has a specific header and column structure.
 The expected columns are:
-`Location,City,Price,Rooms,Bathroom,Carpark,Type,Furnish`
+`Location,City,Price,Rooms,Bathroom,Carpark,Type,Furnish`.
 A sample `file.csv` file with this format is included in this directory.

 ---